 Accordingly, the identity and obligation of Shareholder Banks providing financial support pursuant to the Shareholders' Agreements (as described in "Description of the Shareholders' Agreement and the Shareholder Note Purchase Agreement" below) may change over time.
 The credit rating of the Issuer is affected by the credit rating and participation of its Shareholder Banks.
-In the event that (i) the credit rating of one or more rated Shareholder Banks is lowered, (ii) the rated Shareholder Banks significantly build down their portfolio of Mortgage Loans, or (iii) a rated Shareholder Bank or a group of Shareholder Banks holding a significant portfolio of Mortgage Loans choose to terminate its or their agreement with the Issuer or with the SpareBank 1 Alliance, the credit ratings of the Issuer and/or of any outstanding Notes may be adversely affected.
-As at the date of this Base Prospectus, the Issuer has not requested to being assigned a rating.
+In the event that (i) the credit rating of one or more rated Shareholder Banks is lowered, (ii) the rated Shareholder Banks significantly build down their portfolio of Mortgage Loans, or (iii) a rated Shareholder Bank or a group of Shareholder Banks holding a significant portfolio of Mortgage Loans choose to terminate its or their agreement with the Issuer or with the SpareBank 1 alliance, the credit ratings of the Issuer and/or of any outstanding Notes may be adversely affected.
+As at the date of this Base Prospectus, the Issuer has been assigned a long-term issuer default rating of "A-" by Fitch and a short-term issuer default rating of "F2" by Fitch.